andyfaff/scipy/PEP/1-Optimizer.rst

 This section formulates and itemizes why we believe the `minimize` interface could use improvement.
-In summary, this is because `minimize` is a black-box that hides many important details and has many class features.
+In summary, this is because `minimize` is a black-box that hides many important details and has many features that would be better represented in class form.
 We also list issues filed that have surfaced because of related issues.

 No standard interface
 ---------------------